Florida Ballots Remain Uncounted In Mail Facility Locked Down By Cesar Sayoc Bombs, Activists Suspect

 In addition to publishing photographs that appear to show piles of envelopes bearing ballots inside of the 550 Fisherman Street facility, the New Times released a video clip it obtained in which one of the Opa-Locka postal clerks attested to seeing entire shipments of ballots that were still sitting in the building an hour or two before the election results were read on national television.

 “We had ballots.
 Mail-in ballots sitting on the floor, like, getting ready for the truck to take it to mail it away […] Lots of ballots.
-Like, we’ve got these things called GPCs that the mail goes into, and it was full of mail-in ballots,” the worker said before insisting that the votes “couldn’t have been counted.”
+Like, we’ve got these things called GPCs that the mail goes into, and it was full of mail-in ballots,” the worker said, before insisting that the votes “couldn’t have been counted.”

 We are at the Miami Elections Department chasing vote by mail and overseas ballots stuck at a post office processing center in Opa Locka.
 Election officials told us they were invalidated because they were not at their office by 7pm election day.
 Absolute insanity. #CountEveryVote pic.twitter.com/F9QfljU5bh